DrMarc/slab/docs/introduction.rst

 already do plenty of things!
 For example...

 The :ref:`Filters` section contains some more advanced, but powerful, methods for processing digital signals.
-The :ref:`Hrtfs` section describes the handling of head related transfer functions and will only be relevant if you are interested in spatial audio.
+The :ref:`hrtfs` section describes the handling of head related transfer functions and will only be relevant if you are interested in spatial audio.